Malcohol/BabelWires/README.md

 # BabelWires

-BabelWires is a set of libraries for building data format conversion applications.
+BabelWires is a framework for building data format conversion applications.
 It attempts to occupy a space between command-line utilities (which tend to be quite fixed in functionality), and code (which is highly flexible, but unavailable to many people).

 Applications built in BabelWires allow a user to configure a conversion from a file in a source format to a file in a target format using a [dataflow](https://en.wikipedia.org/wiki/Dataflow_programming) style: